velask9/javascript-react-1/Assignments.md

 # Ex.
 3: Tweet Storm
 React Components have properties, commonly knows as props.
 Props allow us to send data INTO a React Component.
 Prop data in the React Component is READ ONLY and cannot be changed.

-Create a `Tweets` component that contains a `Tweet` component such that it is consumed by the `Main` component in the following manner:
+Create a `Tweets` parent component that contains many `Tweet` components such that it is consumed by the `Main` component in the following manner:

 ```
 <div className="Main">